A Beginner’s Guide to Technical SEO

 You’ve created a website for your business.
 Everything is up to date and good to go.
 But what about your search engine ranking?
 What if you haven’t optimized your website to its potential?
 A website without SEO is nothing less than a field without grass.

-SEO is integral for skyrocketing your search engine ranking.
-Diving deeper into it, it further splits into the following aspects—on-page, off-page, local, and technical.
+Technical SEO is integral for skyrocketing your search engine ranking.
+Diving deeper into it, it further splits into the following aspects—ON-page, OFF-page, local, and technical.
 On-page and off-page SEO deals with the improvements made in and out of your site.

 Local SEO focuses on improvements in a specific location.
-The last and major element of SEO focuses on the technical aspects of the site—technical SEO.
+The last and major element of SEO focuses on the technical aspects of the site—technical SEO solutions.

+Now what is Technical SEO?
 Technical SEO plays a huge role in contributing to your webpage’s loading time.
 However, it can either make or break your SEO.
-Technical SEO is all about optimizing your site so that a search engine can find, study, and store your site’s content.
+Technical SEO guide is all about optimizing your site so that a search engine can find, study, and store your site’s content.

 It can be deemed a part of On-Page SEO since it deals with improving the elements inside your site to make sure it ranks higher in the SERPs.